 LPG: The ADAC also has a list of LPG filling stations in Germany (Autogastankstellen).

 At Clever Tanken You can enter a German zip code, which will result in an overview of the prices at the petrol stations in the area.
 Handy if you go to Germany on holiday.

 Refueling in Luxemburg is still cheaper than in neighboring countries, although the difference is getting smaller.
-Currently gasoline is 20 to 25 percent cheaper than in Holland and Belgium, and diesel 15 to 20 percent.
+Currently gasoline is 20 to 25 percent cheaper than in the Netherlands, and diesel 15 to 20 percent.

 If you want to avoid the very busy stations on the highway in Luxembourg (waiting times of three quarters are common in the holiday season!), take the exit ‘Luxembourg Centre’ on the E25 (no 4), follow this route (N6, route d'Arlon) a few hundred meters towards the city and you will find a cheap gas station (Lukoil).
 A little bit further there are Total, Esso and Shell stations.
 An alternative is to take the exit Bettembourg (no 2) on the E25 after the city of Luxemburg in the direction of France; at 2 km from the exit, there are two major stations, just before the town of Bettembourg (Aral, Route de Luxembourg 69, Bettembourg, and Q8, Route de Luxembourg 150, Bettembourg).
 At these stations, you can also buy cheap tobacco and liquor.

 When travelling to Spain, it is good to know that petrol and diesel in Spain Is considerably cheaper than in France.
 The difference can be around 30 cents per liter.
 In the Canary Islands fuel is even very cheap (no taxes), so if you rent a car, you don’t have to worry about the fuel bill.